-So here is a round up of how various media outlets have ranked your revisiting mine:.
-Let's start by
+So here is a round up of how various media outlets have ranked your Philadelphia Eagles.
+Let's start by revisiting mine:

 17) Philadelphia Eagles (LW: 21) - Philadelphia's offense is awesome but their defense is not.
 It will be interesting to see how the QB situation works out.

 The Eagles joined elite company this week, thanks to a 425-yard performance against the hapless Buccaneers.
 Chip Kelly's team has produced at least 400 yards for six straight games now.
 Only three other teams have done that, including the 2013 Broncos.
 Nick Foles threw three touchdowns, making it that much harder for Michael Vick to rejoin the starting lineup at a later date.
 Once this team gets a defense, big things are going to happen.

 Tyler Drenon, Behind the Steel Curtain

 15. Nick Foles has been solid (127.9 quarterback rating, 6 TDs 0 INTs) in relief of Michael Vick and the Eagles rushing attack is second-to-none, but they can't stop anyone.
 Even Mike Glennon had a good game against them in just his second career start...and he's part giraffe.